ryotafunaki/devcontainer-go/README.md

-# Dev Containers Template Repository
+# Go Dev Container Repository

-This repository is a template for Dev Containers.
+This repository is a Dev Container for Go.

 ## Overview